Send batch and non-player events from your server

 |

-Now, let’s see an event that is sent during a match.
-Let’s assume that the game is a co-op multiplayer shooter game and there is a new enemy spawned for that game instance:
+Next, an event sent during a match.
+In a co-op multiplayer shooter, the server reports a new enemy spawned for the game instance:

 1